What Are Casement Windows?

 Operation: It must be simple to open without needing keys or tools, and it must open from the inside.

-Because casement egress windows swing open fully and are not blocked by any parts of the window frame, they are particularly useful for meeting these safety requirements.
+Because casement egress windows swing open fully and are not blocked by any parts of the window frame, they meet these safety requirements.

 In this table we compare the features of casement windows to single-hung, double-hung, and sliding windows.